joseph-bautista/joseph-bautista/README.md

 <!-- [![YouTube](https://img.shields.io/badge/YouTube-%23FF0000.svg?&style=flat-square&logo=youtube&logoColor=white)](https://www.youtube.com/@joseph-bautista) -->

 I am a senior software engineer based in the Philippines.
-I am a passionate learner who loves to study everything about tech.
-Currently, I am learning AWS Cloud Computing technology with AWS Restart program of Edukasyon Ph.
+I am a passionate professional willing to have a go-to for everything related to software development technologies, hence, I am a lifelong learner.
 On my free time, I do short rides up in the mountains.

 ## 🔧 Technologies